RocketChat/airlock/README.md

 Airlock is an kubernetes operator that manages access and secrets for MongoDB clusters.

 ## Description
-Insipired by [cert-manager](https://github.com/cert-manager/cert-manager), Airlock receives requests through CustomResources to create credentials for databases on MongoDB and returns the connection string as secrets to be consumed by other  applications.
+Inspired by [cert-manager](https://github.com/cert-manager/cert-manager), Airlock receives requests through CustomResources to create credentials for databases on MongoDB and returns the connection string as secrets to be consumed by other  applications.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.